 Tweeted 2 weeks ago

-The (Re)emergence of Governance in a Region of Fragile States: the Horn of Africa Seminar on 05 March 2015 has now been merged with the seminar on 07 May 2015 (9:00am to 5:00pm).
+The (Re)emergence of Governance in a Region of Fragile States: the Horn of Africa Seminar on 07 May 2015 (9:00am to 5:00pm) is cancelled.
 Contact Professor Alice Hills (email@example.com) for further information.

 Please note there has been a change of venue for The Experience of Emergence Lectures - they will not be held in ER201.